KvmDash/KvmDash.back/README.md

 ## Note

-This backend is required by the KVMDash Frontend.
+This backend is required by the KVMDash Frontend (https://github.com/KvmDash/KvmDash.front).
 Make sure the CORS settings in `.env.local` are configured correctly.